pfrandsen/auto-commit-message-prefix/README.md

 ## Features

 Click the extension's **button** in the Git pane will add a substring from the branch name as prefix in the commit message input field.
 The default regular expression used to find the substring uses the pattern in Bitbucket/Jira branch names to extract the Jira issue identifier.
-* Commit messages for branch "feature/JIRA-42-abc" will get "JIRA-42 " as prefix when the extensions Git pane button is clicked.
+* Commit message for branch "feature/JIRA-42-abc" will get "JIRA-42 " as prefix when the extensions Git pane button is clicked and the default configuration is used.

 ## Extension Settings